Ziad-khallaf/Bitcoin-Prices-Analysis/README.md

 ## Contributions

 Contributions to this project are welcome!
-If you have ideas for improvements, new visualizations, or bug fixes, please feel free to open an issue or submit a pull request.
+If you have ideas for improvements, new visualizations, or find any issues, please feel free to open an issue or submit a pull request.

-**Note:** Remember to replace the placeholder paths for the screenshots (`path/to/your/...`) with the actual paths to your image files within the repository.
-Also, specify your data source accurately.
-You might also want to include a `LICENSE` file in your repository.